-2. Item 2 of this Appendix specifies the types of derivatives that are excluded from the public dissemination requirement in subsection 39(3) of the Instrument.
+2. Item 2 of Appendix C specifies certain types of derivatives that are excluded from the requirement under subsection 39(3) of the Instrument that transaction-level data be made available to the public.
 An example of a derivative excluded under item 2(a) is a cross-currency swap.
 The type of derivative excluded under item 2(b) results from portfolio compression activity which occurs whenever a derivative is amended or entered into in order to reduce the gross notional amount of an outstanding derivative or group of derivatives without impacting the net exposure.
-Item 2(c) excludes a derivative resulting from a novation on the part of a clearing agency when facilitating the clearing of a bi-lateral derivative.
+Item 2(c) excludes a derivative resulting from a novation on the part of a clearing agency when facilitating the clearing of a bilateral derivative.
+As a result of item 2(c), with respect to derivatives involving a recognized or exempt clearing agency, the timing under item 7 fr making transaction-level data available to the public applies only to derivatives entered into by a clearing agency on its own behalf.

-3. The rounding thresholds are to be applied to the notional amount of a derivative in the currency of the derivative.
-For example, a derivative denominated in United States dollars (USD) would be rounded and disseminated in USD and not the Canadian dollar (CAD) equivalent.
+3. The rounding thresholds in Table 3 are to be applied to the notional amount of a derivative in the currency of the derivative.
+For example, the notional amount of a derivative denominated in United States dollars (USD) would be rounded and made available to the public in USD and not in the Canadian dollar (CAD) equivalent.

-4. Item 4 of this Appendix requires a recognized trade repository to compare the Rounded Notional Amount of a derivative denominated in a non-CAD currency to the Capped Rounded Notional Amount in CAD that corresponds to the Asset Class and tenor of that derivative.
-Therefore, the recognized trade repository must convert the non-CAD currency into CAD in order to determine whether it would be above the capping threshold.
-The recognized trade repository must utilise a transparent and consistent methodology for converting to and from CAD for the purposes of comparing and publishing the capped notional amount.
+4. Item 4 of this Appendix requires a recognized trade repository to compare the rounded notional amount of a derivative denominated in a non-CAD currency to the capped rounded notional amount in CAD that corresponds to the asset class and tenor of that derivative, each as set out in Table 4.
+Therefore, the recognized trade repository must convert the rounded notional amount in the non-CAD currency into CAD in order to determine whether it would exceed the capping threshold.
+The recognized trade repository must use a consistent and transparent methodology for converting to and from CAD for the purposes of comparing and publishing the capped notional amount.